This chapter provides information on the following benefits:

 - or fails to participate in an employment-facilitating labour market programme;

-- or if he or she fails to fulfil his or her reporting obligation on pursuing gainful activity to the labour centre.
+- or if he or she fails to fulfil his or her reporting obligation on pursuing gainful activity to the Public Employment Service (District Office of the Capital or County Government Office).

 Job-seeker aid before pension (nyugdíj előtti álláskeresési segély)